Nicaragua Webinar Series

 May 18, 2025: Nicaraguan programs of maternal & child health: A cross-national comparison

-Featured speakers describe the special programs that Nicaragua has put in place, such as the casas maternas (maternal wait homes) for women about to give birth, to protect and enhance the health of mothers and their children.
-Since 2007 Nicaragua has reduced maternal mortality by 79.8%, reduced neonatal mortality by 62.5% and reduced infant mortality rates by 58.6%.
-Becca Renk, originally from Idaho, has lived and worked in Nicaragua for 25 years and directs a health clinic in Ciudad Sandino outside of Managua.
-Magda Lanuza is the program manager of Casa Arlen Siu, a casa materna in El Sauce, Department of Leon.
-Jameela Alexander, an active organizer in BAP & AAPRP from Baltimore, Maryland, visited Nicaragua for the first time in March as a member of the "Power & Protagonism: Women in Nicaragua" delegation.
+This webinar features special programs in Nicaragua to protect & enhance the health of mothers & their children.
+Since 2007 Nicaragua has reduced maternal mortality, neonatal mortality, & infant mortality rates by well over 50%.
+Becca Renk, originally from Idaho, has lived & worked in Nicaragua for 25 years & directs a health clinic in Ciudad Sandino outside of Managua.
+Magda Lanuza is program manager of Casa Arlen Siu, a maternal wait home in El Sauce, Department of Leon.
+Jameela Alexander, active organizer in BAP & AAPRP from Baltimore, Maryland, visited Nicaragua in March with a delegation.
 She is a worker/doula who previously studied village midwifery in Ecuador.
-Guest co-moderator: Natalia Burdynska
+Co-moderator: Natalia Burdynska

 January 26, 2025: Sanctions: The Threat and the Promise for Cuba, Nicaragua, Venezuela